Bloom-host/BloomDocs/docs/VPS/credentials-vps.md

 <h1>How to change your VPS password</h1>
 </div>

 Hey Bloomers!
-In this guide we will be going over how to change your VPS password.
+In this guide we will be going over how to change your VPS or VNC password.

 ## How to change your VPS SSH password?